bevyengine/bevy/_release-content/release-notes/next-generation-scenes.md

 bsn! {
     @Player {
+        // this is a "prop"
         @alignment: Alignment::Good,
+        // this is a normal field
         score: 10,
     }
 }
 ```

+"Props" are evaluated first (before component field patches).
+Logically, they are evaluated immediately / in-place and the SceneComponent's scene is immediately applied to the current scene.
+This means the scene they produce can be patched.
+This _also_ means that you cannot patch "props", as they do not exist later in the scene.

 The `SceneComponent` derive also supports shorthand for scene assets: